unicoe/pedestrain_detection/report.md

 ## Overview.

 In this project, a comprehensive journey on object detection from days before region based convolution neural network to RNN, then Fast R-CNN and eventually Faster R-CNN is taken.
-In [History and Design Evolution of R-CNN](1-History-and-Design-Evolution-of-R-CNN]), a brief description and analysis of all key advancements by its own time are included.
+In [History and Design Evolution of R-CNN](#1-History-and-Design-Evolution-of-R-CNN]), a brief description and analysis of all key advancements by its own time are included.
 Before jumping into region based object detectors, old techniques like sliding windows and selective search are demonstrate with a high level understanding.
 Region based CNNs are then introduced, they, at least the names, sound similar and fight each other for the title of fastest speed and best accuracy but indeed are developed cumulatively; one small step at a time and all gains together result in great achievement.

 This report is also a documentation of a Faster R-CNN python re-implementation and Faster R-CNN training on Caltech dataset with `end2end` mechanism and pre-trained VGG16, a detailed instruction on how to prepare the dataset for Faster R-CNN and how to modify the network is included.
+The attempt to re-implement Faster R-CNN is made and documented in [Faster R-CNN Reimplementation and Analysis of Framework and Key Components](#2-Faster-R-CNN-Reimplementation-and-Analysis-of-Framework-and-Key-Components).
+Beyond the official re-implementation over Pascal VOC dataset, this project include the efforts to train the Faster R-CNN on pedestrian detection dataset - Caltech; the dataset pre-processing is well documented in [Prepare the Dataset: Caltech](#31-Prepare-the-Dataset-Caltech) and the network modification instruction is in [Model Tuning to Fit Caltech Dataset](#32-Model-Tuning-to-Fit-Caltech-Dataset).
+The final result of the trained Faster R-CNN on Caltech is not as well as expected but the possible reasons and methods towards improvements are proposed in [Result Evaluation](#332-Result-Evaluation).

 ## 1 History and Design Evolution of R-CNN.